-Our target demographic is early to mid-20-year-old with a desire to better their economic situation by choosing a program with strong job opportunities.
-Students are targeted within a 25-mile radius of each campus for most programs for ease of drive and availability.
+Our target demographic is early to mid-20-year-old with a desire to better their economic situation by choosing a program with strong job opportunities, primarily within a 25mile radius of each campus for most programs for ease of drive and availability.
 Students choose a for-profit career college because they can get trained and on the job within months.
 Prospective students need caring career direction and advice, more so than your traditional college students.